rgwilton/draft-rwilton-netmod-publishing-yang-as-code/draft-rwilton-netmod-managing-yang-as-code.md

 The RFC editor provides a mechansim for reporting errata against RFCs, but this mechanism cannot be usefully used to fix mistakes in YANG modules because accepting an errata would create an ambiguity to exact textual content of the YANG module for a given YANG module revision.
 Hence, valid errata are always maked as "Hold for Doc Update" waiting for a new bis version of the RFC to be published.

-high-level description of what the module covers,
+high-level description of what the module covers.

 Although, a copy of these modules is made available in YANG Catalog (TODO - Ref), on Github (TODO - Ref), the canonical reference for these YANG modules is the RFCs containing the YANG module.
 Other organizations (includings SDOs and Industry bodies) have moved to developing and maintaining YANG modules more directly as code assets which has allowed a more expedient development cycle.

 Within the IETF, development of YANG modules is generally deferred to the WGs responsible for protocols, which have the necessary technical knowledge to ensure that the models cover the necessary protocol functionality.
 In cases where there is no suitable WG is available, then development of the YANG models has come to the NETMOD WG, responsible for the YANG language.
 In addition, there is a team of "YANG Doctors" of YANG language experts who perform detailed reviews of YANG modules during the standardization process to ensure that YANG modules are well modelled.

 There are several advantages to the IETF process used to develop YANG modules:
 - protocol experts generally ensure that the YANG modules provide good configuration coverage of the protocol in

 The IETF process of developing YANG modules has several advantages: